 Insects, Spiders, Centipedes, Millipedes

 The park has a rich fauna of invertebrate animals, most of which have not been formally surveyed.
 Nearly every time someone undertakes a study of the park's insects or other invertebrates, exciting revelations are made.
-For example, in 2003, Dr. John Abbott took his University of Texas class on a field trip to Rattlesnake Springs and documented a new species of damselfly for New Mexico, called Lenora's Dancer.
+For example, in 2003, Dr. John Abbott took his University of Texas class on a field trip to Rattlesnake Springs and documented a new species of damselfly for New Mexico, called lenora's dancer.
 In 2005, the park sent some fireflies, also called "lightning bugs," to an expert for identification.
 It turned out that these insects, which are actually beetles, were a new genus for the state: Photuris.

-The park's underground environs harbor intriguing invertebrate wildlife as well.
-There are three species of cave (or camel) crickets known from Carlsbad Caverns National Park.
+The park's underground environments harbor intriguing invertebrate wildlife as well.
+There are three species of cave (or camel) crickets known in Carlsbad Caverns National Park.
 These cricket-like insects have rounded backs and are nocturnal.
 Many cave crickets live in the front parts of caves only to leave at night to forage.
 Their diet consists of small insects, microbes, possibly algae or fungi, and each other.
 A number of other creatures, in turn, feed on cave crickets including bats, raccoons, and ringtails.
 Cave crickets, their eggs and droppings are important food sources for other cave organisms.

 The three known cricket species from the park are Ceuthophilus carlsbadensis, C. longipes and C. conicaudus.
 As with many insects, these animals have not been given common names.